Why It Works

 Let's consider two facts: The key to an easy Thanksgiving is to make as much of the food ahead as possible.
-But cold mashed potatoes don't reheat very well, and are best made at the last minute.
+But cold mashed potatoes don't reheat very well and are best made at the last minute.

 The logical conclusion is that if you want mashed potatoes on the Thanksgiving table, you either have to make them right before serving, or drop the idea entirely.
 But as anyone who's had a mashed potato casserole before knows, those aren't the only two options.

-Yet even when loaded with cream and butter, mashed potatoes tend not to reheat well: they harden when chilled and, without the addition of moisture, never regain their freshly-made taste and texture when reheated.
+Yet even when loaded with cream and butter, mashed potatoes tend not to reheat well: They harden when chilled and, without the addition of moisture, never regain their freshly-made taste and texture when reheated.
 The trick, then, is to add an ingredient that will help maintain the mash's moisture level so that it softens back to its original light, fluffy texture when cooked again.

 There are already a lot of recipes for this, and most call for adding cream cheese or sour cream to the mix.
-I had two main goals when creating this recipe: first, I wanted to make sure that those really are the best add-ins, and then I wanted to create a really flavorful crispy topping to make this casserole feel like special-occasion—not everyday—mashed potatoes.
+I had two main goals when creating this recipe: First, I wanted to make sure that those really are the best add-ins, and then I wanted to create a really flavorful crispy topping to make this casserole feel like special-occasion, not everyday mashed potatoes.
 The flavors of a fully loaded baked potato with bacon, cheese, and scallions seemed like an obvious candidate, especially once you consider the tangy dairy that'll be joining the mash.

-Since some mashed potato casserole recipes I found called for cream cheese and some called for sour cream, I first wanted to better understand how each of those ingredients affects the final flavor and texture of the mashed potatoes, and then test some other add-ins to make sure there wasn't a better option lurking on the sidelines.
+Since some mashed potato casserole recipes I found called for cream cheese and some called for sour cream, I first wanted to better understand how each of those ingredients affects the final flavor and texture of the mashed potatoes, and then tested some other add-ins to make sure there wasn't a better option lurking on the sidelines.

 To test it out, I made a big batch of mashed potatoes using russet potatoes, heavy cream, and butter, then split it into portions.
 I left one plain as a control, then mixed equal amounts of creamy add-ins into each of the others and refrigerated them overnight.
 The next day I reheated the potatoes and tasted my way through them.
 Here's what I found:

-- Plain Mashed Potatoes With Butter and Cream (Control): A little bit drier and denser than the other ones, but not as much as I had expected; it has an intense potato flavor that isn't entirely pleasant, almost like instant mashed potatoes.
+- Plain Mashed Potatoes With Butter and Cream (Control): A little bit drier and denser than the other ones, but not as much as I had expected.
+It has an intense potato flavor that isn't entirely pleasant, almost like instant mashed potatoes.